Frederick Eyles: Learned societies

+Legacy

-In 1928 he became curator of the Queen Victoria Memorial Museum and Library in Salisbury.
-During the period 1901 to 1937 he collected some 9 000 botanical specimens which were lodged in the Government Herbarium and the National Botanic Gardens, with duplicate sets at Kew, the British Museum and the National Herbarium in Pretoria.
+During the period 1901 to 1937, he collected some 9,000 botanical specimens which were lodged in the Government Herbarium and the National Botanic Gardens, with duplicate sets at Kew, the British Museum and the National Herbarium in Pretoria.
 His collection of fungi were kept at the Department of Agriculture in Salisbury, and at the Mycological Herbarium at Pretoria.
 His 1932 list of Rhodesian fungi was later incorporated in a list by J.C.F.
 Hopkins in 1938.